-Mike has been an attorney with Ryley Carlock & Applewhite since graduating from law school in 1983 and has been a shareholder with the firm since 1989.
-He was formerly the Chairman of the firm's Executive Committee, and served as head of its Labor and Employment practice.
+Mike has been an attorney with Ryley Carlock & Applewhite since graduating from law school in 1983 and was elected a shareholder in 1989.
+He has served as Chairman of the firm's Executive Committe and as head of its Labor and Employment practice group.

 He exclusively represents management in civil rights and employment-related litigation at both the trial and appellate levels, in the arbitration of collective bargaining agreement disputes, and in administrative proceedings involving the defense of statutory discrimination and retaliation claims, unfair labor practice charges, and wage and hour claims.
 He also assists employers in handbook and policy drafting, and with strike contingency and other planning.

-Mike received both his bachelor's degree and law degrees with high distinction from the University of Iowa.
-During law school, he was elected to the Order of the Coif, and received American Jurisprudence Awards for the top performance in his class in Torts, Evidence, Civil Procedure and Advanced Criminal Procedure.
-As an undergraduate, he was elected to both the Beta Alpha Psi and Beta Gamma Sigma honor societies.
+Mike received both his bachelor's degree and law degree with high distinction from the University of Iowa.
+During law school, he was elected to the Order of the Coif and received American Jurisprudence Awards for the top performance in his class in Torts, Evidence, Civil Procedure and Advanced Criminal Procedure.
+As an undergraduate majoring in accounting, he was elected to both the Beta Alpha Psi and Beta Gamma Sigma honor societies.

-He and his wife Jeanine, who is also an attorney, have three children.
-They are all enthusiastic Arizona Diamondbacks fans, and Mike was once a stellar Little League coach.
+He and his wife Jeanine, who is also an attorney, have three children and one grandchild.
+They are all enthusiastic Arizona Diamondbacks fans and Mike was once a stellar Little League coach.